-US says 1,500 Americans may still await Kabul evacuation
+U.S. diplomat: Security threat at Kabul airport ‘imminent’

 U.S.-based organizations, speaking on background to discuss sensitive matters, cite accounts from witnesses on the ground as saying some American citizens, and family members of Afghans with green cards, still were having trouble pushing and talking their way into the Kabul airport for flights.

-Kirby said the U.S. military will preserve as much airlift capacity at the airport as possible in the coming days, ahead of Tuesday’s deadline.
-The military will “continue to evacuate needed populations all the way to the end,” he said.
+Pentagon spokesman John Kirby said the U.S. military will preserve as much airlift capacity at the airport as possible in the coming days.
 But he added that in the final days and hours there will have to be a balance in getting out U.S. troops and their equipment as well as evacuees.

-Maj.
-Gen. Hank Taylor, the deputy director of regional operations for the Joint Chiefs of Staff, said U.S. forces had conducted another helicopter mission beyond the perimeter of the airport to pick up people seeking to evacuate.

-The number of U.S. troops at the airport has dropped by about 400, to 5,400, but the final withdrawal has not begun, Kirby said Wednesday.